 If your air conditioner is humming, it may mean there is an electrical or mechanical problem.
 Take steps now to verify the issue with your air conditioner.

 Possible causes of your cooling system’s humming could include:

 - The condenser fan motor on the unit might be unable to spin but still has power reaching it, creating resistance that results in a pronounced—and often loud—humming noise.

-- There could be a mechanical or electrical [malfunction|failure|breakdown]9] with the contractor relay switch, which is responsible for starting the outside unit when the indoor temperature arrives at the level where cooling is needed.
+- There could be a mechanical or electrical breakdown with the contractor relay switch, which is responsible for starting the outside unit when the indoor temperature reaches the level where cooling is necessary.
 When the contractor fails, it can produce a humming sound.
-The switch can be found in the exterior condenser unit outside your home.
+The switch is located in the exterior condenser unit outside your home.

-- Refrigerant pipes are vibrating – If your refrigerant lines are undercharged, it can cause vibration.
+- Refrigerant pipes are vibrating – If the refrigerant lines are undercharged, it can cause vibration.
 This vibration may sometimes sound like a humming noise.
 There may be other causes for a vibrating refrigerant line, like an improperly mounted expansion valve.